 The internship year begins with a formal orientation period lasting two weeks.
 We assume, however, that orientation to a complex organizational system is an ongoing process; this is made explicit to the interns, and they are encouraged to consult with and raise questions with clinical professionals and support staff as concerns arise.

-To orient interns to the campus community and begin facilitating their awareness of themselves in the context of organizational culture, interns are also introduced to individuals and agencies outside of the Counseling Center with whom they are likely to interact in the course of their internship year.
-In addition, interns are taken on tours of relevant agencies on campus to orient them more broadly to the resources available in the larger community.
+In order to orient interns to the campus community and begin facilitating their awareness of themselves in the context of organizational culture, interns are introduced to individuals and agencies outside of the Counseling Center with whom they are likely to interact in the course of their internship year.
+In addition, interns are taken on tours of relevant agencies on campus in order to orient them more broadly to the resources available in the larger community.

 Supervision